 Are there other points for the back?
 Of course.
 There are maybe 100 or so more.
 But these points we’ve discussed are extremely reliable, consistent, dependable and most of all won’t hurt your patients when you needle them.

-Purchase your CEU/PDA/CPD courses here and help us fund all our projects!
-We offer several courses from top experts.
+Purchase your CEU/PDA courses by following our affiliate’s links here and help us fund all our projects!

-We also offer courses from Brad Whisnant Seminars with 20% of the proceeds donated to the ANF when you click their link (underlined) or the logo to the right and also courses from Healthy Seminars with 10% of proceeds donated to the ANF when you click their link (underlined) or their logo to the right.
+We offer courses from Brad Whisnant Seminars with 20% of the proceeds donated to the ANF when you click their link (underlined) or the logo to the right and also courses from Healthy Seminars with 10% of proceeds donated to the ANF when you click their link (underlined) or their logo to the right."